DIVD-NL/divd.family/README.md

 ## DIVD Fund
 The core values of [DIVD.fund](https://divd.fund/) are integrity, connectivity and empowerment.
 DIVD.fund is more than a non-profit organisation; they are passionate pioneers on a mission to make the digital world a safer place.
 They bring together individuals, businesses, and organisations by raising funds to invest in innovative ideas and projects that contribute to a safer cyber society through our funding program.
 They believe in creating chances and opportunities for everyone.

-## DIVD works (project)
+## DIVD works
 [DIVD.works](https://divd.works/) DIVD Works is a platform that connects employers with job seekers by providing tailored solutions designed to meet the unique needs of both parties in today’s digital job market.
 The organization focuses on developing young professionals by equipping them with modern digital skills, enabling individuals to reach their potential while giving companies access to a pool of capable, job-ready candidates.
-Through strategic matchmaking and customized support, DIVD Works aims to bridge the gap between talent and demand, fostering partnerships that promote long-term career growth and contributing to the evolving landscape of work..
+Through strategic matchmaking and customized support, DIVD Works aims to bridge the gap between talent and demand, fostering partnerships that promote long-term career growth and contributing to the evolving landscape of work.